Back to Toddler Tech Talk

 Set the "Lock" Protocol:

 Use ToddlerLock to set a clear boundary.
-When the app is locked (Guided Access), it is play time.
+When the app is locked with Guided Access enabled, it is play time.
 This makes transitions easier and keeps tech as a tool, not a constant companion.

 FAQ: AI and Toddlers in 2026